-Navigating Visitor Management space can seem overwhelming when you are faced with multiple technology requirements, industry-specific definitions and system elements.
-To help your company make informed decisions when evaluating Visitor Management platforms and narrowing down the list of must-have features, we’ve compiled a comprehensive list of the most commonly used Visitor Management terms.
+Navigating visitor management space can seem overwhelming when you are faced with multiple technology requirements, industry-specific definitions and system elements.
+To help your company make informed decisions when evaluating visitor management systems and narrowing down the list of must-have features, we’ve compiled a comprehensive list of the most commonly used visitor management terms.

 For types of badges and printers, a number of options are available.

 - The visitor management platform provides multiple opportunities to align the guest experience with an organization’s brand visuals, messaging and values.
 Elements such as iPad themes, visitor badges, guest invitations, web pages, and media can be customized throughout visitor experience to reflect an organization’s brand.

 - Compliance requirements

 - Processes and reporting pertaining to visitor, facility, and data management are part of compliance requirements for regulated industries.
 A VMS can help meet a number of common compliance standards such as:

 - ITAR - International Traffic in Arms Regulations